-Waterloo's co-op program involves a real-world job application process, preparing you for what you'll experience when you graduate.
+Waterloo's co-op program involves a real-world job application process, giving you experience before you graduate from university!

-- If you're selected for an interview, you'll meet with the employer in person or online.
+- If you're selected for an interview, you'll meet with the employer to discuss the job and your qualifications.

 You can also look for jobs on your own, if there's a specific field, employer, or job that interests you.
 Whatever you decide, our advisors are here to help!

 By alternating several school and co-op terms, you can explore different career areas and types of employers as your interests evolve.